sabomade/unit-4-game/README.md

 This is the only version and is maintained by me, [sabomade](https://github.com/sabomade).

 ## Acknowledgements
-Built & completed as part of the UCB Coding Bootcamp, Homework 4: JQuery
+Built & completed as part of the UCB Coding Bootcamp, Homework 4: Javascript & JQuery (option 1)